Firdawws/healthconnect/README.md

 1. Introduction

-The Telemedicine Web Application is a web-based platform that enables remote medical consultations between patients and doctors.
+Health Connect is a web-based platform that enables remote medical consultations between patients and doctors.
 It aims to provide convenient access to healthcare services, allowing patients to schedule appointments, communicate securely with doctors, and receive medical advice or prescriptions from the comfort of their own homes.
 This project utilizes modern web technologies to create an intuitive and user-friendly telemedicine platform.

 2. Features

-The Telemedicine Web Application includes the following key features:
+Health Connect includes the following key features:

 User Registration and Login: Patients, doctors, and administrators can create accounts and securely log in to the system.
 Appointment Scheduling: Patients can browse available doctors, select preferred time slots, and schedule appointments.